52North/OGITO/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 In order to build and run the project locally [Angular CLI must be installed](https://angular.io/guide/setup-local#install-the-angular-cli)
 #### Build
 (install dependencies `npm install`)
 Run `ng build` to build the project.
 The build artifacts will be stored in the dist/ directory.
-Use the `--prod` flag for a production build.
 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 #### Docker